coralproject/sponge/README.md

 # Sponge

-Move your existing community to Coral.
+Get your existing community to Coral.
+This is a command line tool to import comments, authors, assets, etc into the coral system.
+From there other services and applications can analyze data and use it.

 ## Overview